glutengo/rendering-strategies/backend/res/posts/react/react.md

 ### Adding SSR Features

-The React API offers functionality to render a React App on a Node.js server.
+The React API offers functionality to render a React app on a Node.js server.
 This is part of the standard [react-dom NPM package](https://www.npmjs.com/package/react-dom).
 The most straightforward method is `ReactDOMServer.renderToString()` which renders the React app to a string which can be re-hydrated once loaded in the browser using `ReactDOM.hydrate()`.<sup>[[1]](#ref-1)</sup>

 There is no simple tool which allows us to just add server side rendering to an existing React app created with CRA.
 Instead we need to manually set up a Node.js server which makes use of  the method mentioned above.
-[This post on medium](https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a) gives a good overview of the required steps.
+[This post on Medium](https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a) gives a good overview of the required steps.
-To summarize, we need to:
+To summarize we need to:
 * Install [express](https://expressjs.com/)
 * Set up a server script which is able to route the HTTP request to our renderer (see below) and serve static files
 * Set up a renderer script as a [express middleware](https://expressjs.com/en/guide/using-middleware.html) which parses our index.html file and eventually calls `ReactDOMServer.renderToString()`
 * Install [babel](https://babeljs.io/) and some utilities
 * Set up a bootstrap script which initializes babel and imports the server script.
-This step is required because NodeJS does not understand JSX.
+This step is required, because Node.js does not understand [JSX](https://reactjs.org/docs/introducing-jsx.html).

 If we follow these instructions, we can get to a version of our app which is running on the server.